Dylan Gilmer

-Dylan Gilmer (born March 4, 2009), known professionally as Young Dylan, is an American actor, rapper, television host and former child actor.
-He rose to prominence after his rap videos went viral when he was six years old, and he has since appeared on The Ellen DeGeneres Show, performed at NBA All‑Star Weekend, and starred in the Nickelodeon sitcom Tyler Perry's Young Dylan (2020).
+Dylan Gilmer (born March 4, 2009), known professionally as Young Dylan, is an American actor, rapper, and television host.
+He rose to prominence after his rap videos went viral when he was six years old, and he has since appeared on The Ellen DeGeneres Show, performed at NBA All‑Star Weekend, and starred in the Nickelodeon sitcom Tyler Perry's Young Dylan (2020–2025).

 Early life

 Dylan Gilmer was born and raised in Annapolis, Maryland, to parents Damon and Deaundra Gilmer.
 He developed an early interest in music and grew up listening to Drake.
 At age 6, his parents posted a home video of him rapping Bryson Tiller's "Don't", which went viral.

 Career

 Viral sensation & early media appearances

 He first gained national attention after appearing on The Ellen DeGeneres Show multiple times, and performing during the NBA All‑Star Celebrity Game halftime shows.
 In 2019, at age ten, he competed on Season 14 of America's Got Talent and advanced to the Judge Cuts, though he was eliminated before the quarterfinals.